marmelab/ng-admin/doc/Getting-started.md

 If you want to know more about how to map any API with ng-admin, go to the [API Mapping documentation](API-mapping.md).

 The definition of the interceptor is usually done only once per API.
 Now that your ng-admin app knows how to speak with the JSONPlaceholder REST backend, every new endpoint you add will work out of the box.
-You can check it by adding a list view for another enpoint, `/posts`, which exposes a list of posts:
+You can check it by adding a list view for another endpoint, `/posts`, which exposes a list of posts:

 ```js
 var myApp = angular.module('myApp', ['ng-admin']);